|

 Sainsburys or Tescos.

-appraisal last week went (very) well, I’m bored with my job.
-I’ve been
+last week went (very) well, I’m bored with my job.
+I’ve been doing the

-doing the same thing for so long, and when you consider the really active
+same thing for so long, and when you consider the really active weekend I’ve

-weekend I’ve just had (like most of my weekends, come to that!),
+just had (like most of my weekends, come to that!), settling down to

-settling down to the dull routine comes hard.
-But at lunchtime we got the
+the dull routine comes hard.
+But at lunchtime we got the solar scope out

-solar scope out again.
-Tim, who I’ve worked with for twenty five years, had
+again.
+Tim, who I’ve worked with for twenty five years, had an attachment

-an attachment which allowed us to bodge a camera into the telescope.
-A shame
+which allowed us to bodge a camera into the telescope.
+A shame the clouds

 And in the meantime following on from